iotaledger/iota.py/README.rst

 ============
 Dependencies
 ============
-PyOTA requires Python v3.5 or v2.7.
+PyOTA is compatible with Python 3.6, 3.5 and 2.7.

 ============
 Installation